 I remember sitting in front of my computer, in the dead of night.
 The GAMSAT was a few months away.
-Medical school felt like just a mere dream.
+Medical school felt like just a dream.
 Section 2.
 Essays.

 I was dreading it.
 In the end, Section 2 was easily my best section.
 I scored 88, in the top 0.1% of all GAMSAT sitters.
-Truly though, without one single tip, I don’t think I would’ve scored anything near that.
+Truly though, without one single tip, I don't think I would have scored anything near that.
 This article is for everyone that feels equally as lost for S2.

-This, of course, could not be further from the truth.
-The reality is that Section 2 isn’t a test of your writing.
-If it was, then every single journalist in the country would quit their jobs and apply for medicine.
-It’s not just your writing.
-It’s a test of you.
-A test of your character.
-A test of your capability as a potential medical school candidate.
-You see, as many of you I’m sure have been quick to point out, there is absolutely no link between writing eloquent essays about Capitalism in Task A and a proficient medical school student.
+You see, as many of you have been quick to point out, there is absolutely no link between writing eloquent essays about Capitalism in Task A and a proficient medical school student.
 Completely different skill sets, right?
 Exactly.
-You’re biggest mistake is thinking Section 2 is a test of your writing ability.
-Why would ACER or any medical school really, truly care about how much you know any kind of economic theory, political ideology or ancient philosopher?
+Your biggest mistake is thinking Section 2 is a test of your writing ability.
+Why would ACER, or any medical school, really, truly care about how much you know any economic theory, political ideology, or ancient philosopher?

 So now, I'm sure, you're more confused than you were before you opened this article.
 So what is S2 testing you on?